tabularelf/GX-Extensions/README.md

 ## NOTE: THIS LIBRARY IS MADE IN MY SPARE TIME
 A friendly reminder that all of my work is completely free and that you should absolutely [donate](https://ko-fi.com/tabularelf) if you want to see continued support from me.

+YYG if you see this and wish to add it to GX.Games, please do mention where inspiration has come from.
+Remember those who carry and uplift the engine.

 # How to install